This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Enterprise Resource Planning (industry-specific ERP solutions)

-Industrial “Largest industrial trade show in the world.
-Of interest for U.S. producers of industrial IT solutions”
+- Hannover Messe – Industrial: “Largest industrial trade show in the world.
+Of interest for U.S. producers of industrial IT solutions”, Hannover, April 17 - 21, 2023

 Bitkom, Federal Association for Information Technology, Telecommunication and New Media